Engage your skills. Engage your passion. Engage your curiosity.

-Our experiential learning and development opportunities prepare you to solve complex business problems in ambiguous contexts.
+Our project-based courses and development opportunities prepare you to solve complex business problems in ambiguous contexts.
 We offer coursework, projects, and student leadership roles that foster a learning environment focused on the practical application of knowledge.
-The Athens environment is rich with project and learning opportunities for our students.
-Besides our proximity to larger businesses and organizations in Metro Atlanta, Athens itself is home to 50+ start-ups and small businesses, a start-up incubator, and about 100 non-profits.
-We source team-based projects for our students through the Lean Six Sigma and Innovations Projects courses, the Leadership Fellows Program projects, corporate-sponsored case competitions and short-term volunteer service projects with Volunteer Dawgs.
-Whatever you choose, you will have many opportunities to make important contributions to a company or non-profit as a Georgia MBA.
+Athens is rich with project and learning opportunities for our students.
+Besides our proximity to larger businesses and organizations in Metro Atlanta, Athens itself is home to 50+ startups and small businesses, a startup incubator, and about 100 nonprofits.
+We source team-based projects for our students through the Lean Six Sigma and Innovations Projects courses, the Leadership Fellows Program projects, and corporate-sponsored case competitions and short-term volunteer service projects with Volunteer Dawgs.
+Whatever you choose, you will have many opportunities to make important contributions to a company or nonprofit as a Georgia MBA.

 Critical Design Thinking

 Creativity and innovation are essential to leading industries and organizations.
 Students learn design thinking and apply the methodology to real world business problems in collaborative project teams.
 Last spring, a team of students developed a five-year technology roadmap for the Head of Autonomous Vehicles at General Motors.

 Students earn their Green Belt from a Master Black Belt instructor while tackling a project for organizations like Carter’s, Equifax, Goodwill Industries, Mercy Health Center, PrintPack, and United Rentals.